Berkeley-MDes/tdf-fa24-yule-cal/README.md

 [![TED Project 2_Keeper](https://img.youtube.com/vi/z6CSoZwMAkM.jpg)](https://www.youtube.com/watch?v=z6CSoZwMAkM)

-+
++ Calibration Process
-The Call to Adventure: Setting Up the System
+1. Setting Up the System
 The Photon was connected to the MPU6050 sensor for motion data and the DRV2605 module for haptic feedback.
 Two buttons—one for power and another for calibration—were added to the setup.

 Then came the magical incantation, the code: